Caroline Hawthorne

 Caroline Hawthorne staff profile photo

-Caroline has a Master’s in Education and is currently doing a part-time PhD at the University of Essex.
-Her research focuses on the experiences of student writers on Health and Social Care programmes and explores issues of writer identity and agency.
-Caroline is a Fellow of the Higher Education Academy (HEA).
+Caroline holds a PhD in English Language Teaching from the University of Essex.
+Her doctoral thesis, Healthcare students’ experiences of writing at university: negotiating theory, practice and identity formation, explores student writing on Health and Social Care programmes, with a particular focus on writer identity and positioning.
+She is a Fellow of the Higher Education Academy (HEA).

 Publications:

-•Hawthorne, C. and Cronin, C. (2019) Developing academic literacy: A team teaching approach between the school of Health and Human Sciences and the Talent Development Centre’ Addressing the state of the union: Working together = learning together: University of Bristol 7—9 April 2017 (pp. 117—127).
+Hawthorne, C. and Cronin, C. (2019) Developing academic literacy: A team teaching approach between the School of Health and Human Sciences and the Talent Development Centre.
+In: Addressing the State of the Union: Working Together = Learning Together.
+University of Bristol, 7–9 April 2017 (pp. 117–127).
 Reading: Garnet Publishing Ltd.

 Conference presentations:

-Caroline is a Fellow of the Higher Education Academy (HEA) and a member of BALEAP.
+Caroline is a Fellow of the Higher Education Academy (HEA).